tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 * Finally, all tables can be joined together by their respective IDs.

 ### 8. Instructor Do: Intro to Data Relationships (15 min)

+In this activity, students will learn the many different types of data modeling relationships that one table can have with another: one-to-one, one-to-many, and many-to-many.

 **Files:**